 ADOBE DELI in Deming

 We saw no sign with the restaurant’s name but there was a large area ahead filled with parked cars.
 And lights flickering in the large building nearby.
 The voices of people talking and utensils on plates got louder as we neared what looked like an entrance, just beyond an old windmill and . . . is that a bronze bull behind us?

 Once inside, I found the Adobe Deli’s idea of what a restaurant “should” look like is different, 180 degrees out from the norm.

 The dining room seemed so dark, almost as dark as it had been outside.
-It reminded me of a fancy saloon dining areas you’d see in a western movie, like Tombstone.
+It reminded me of the saloon dining area you’d see in a western movie, like Tombstone.

 What light there was came from the bar area and the candles atop the tables.

 Just as well, with all the scraping of utensils of plates I could hear and the raised fists with a pork rib in it I could see.
 Let the people have their privacy to strip their ribs down to the bone in peace.
 (And, as I’d soon find out, the low lights can help with emptying bowls of French Onion Soup as well.)